 - 2.1.
 Relevant experience.
-The organization must demonstrate that its past experience positions it to provide Tailored Care Management to the Tailored Plan population, specifically the subpopulation(s) for whom it proposes to become a certified Tailored Care Management provider.
-All organizations entering the certification process will be required to indicate whether they will serve the adult and/or child and adolescent population, as well as one or more of the following specialty designation type(s): - Behavioral health (including mental health and SUD); - I/DD; and/or - Innovations and/or TBI waiver.
+The organization must demonstrate that its past experience positions it to provide Tailored Care Management, specifically the subpopulation(s) for whom it proposes to become a certified Tailored Care Management provider.
+All organizations entering the certification process will be required to indicate whether they will serve the adult and/or child and adolescent population, as well as one or more of the following specialty designation type(s): - Behavioral health (including mental health and SUD);34 - I/DD; and/or - Innovations and/or TBI waiver.